christophhagen/BinaryCodable/README.md

 Additional external measures (checksums, error-correcting codes, ...) should be applied if there is an increased risk of data corruption.

 As an example, consider the simple encoding of a `String` inside a `struct`, which consists of a `key` followed by the length of the string in bytes, and the string content.
 The length of the string is encoded using variable-length encoding, so a single bit flip (in the MSB of the length byte) could result in a very large `length` being decoded, causing the decoder to wait for a very large number of bytes to decode the string.
 This simple error would cause much data to be skipped, potentially corrupting the data stream indefinitely.
 At the same time, it is not possible to determine *with certainty* where the error occured, making error recovery difficult without additional information about boundaries between elements.

-The decoding errors provided by the library are therefore only hints about error likely occuring from non-conformance to the binary format or version incompatibility, which are not necessarily the *true* causes of the failures when data corruption is present.
+The decoding errors provided by the library are therefore only hints about errors likely occuring from non-conformance to the binary format or version incompatibility, which are not necessarily the *true* causes of the failures when data corruption is present.

 ### Coding Keys

 The `Codable` protocol uses [`CodingKey`](https://developer.apple.com/documentation/swift/codingkey) definitions to identify properties of instances.
 By default, coding keys are generated using the string values of the property names.

 Similar to JSON encoding, `BinaryCodable` can embed the property names in the encoded data.

-Unlike JSON (which is human-readable), the binary representation produced by `BinaryCodable` is intended for cases when efficient encoding is important. `Codable` allows the use of integer keys for each property, which significantly increases encoding efficiency.
+Unlike JSON (which is human-readable), the binary representation produced by `BinaryCodable` is intended for cases when efficient encoding is important.
+`Codable` allows the use of integer keys for each property, which significantly increases encoding efficiency.
 You can specify integer keys by adding an `Int` enum conforming to the `CodingKey` protocol to the `Codable` type:

 ```swift
 struct Message: Codable {